wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 I can imagine that knowing just these rules for testing LLM-based applications generates more questions than answers.
 For now, it's essential to understand that you need to change your perspective on testing.
-Throughout the remaining chapters of this book, I'll show you how to test LLM-based applications in more detail:
+In [#s](#prompt-testing-and-monitoring) we'll cover how to test prompts in more detail.

-- In [#s](#the-art-and-nonsense-of-prompt-engineering), we'll look at how to use prompt testing as a form of unit testing for your prompts.
-- In [#s](#prompt-testing-and-monitoring), we'll use integration testing to validate that the LLM can make tool calls by applying integration tests.
-- In [#s](#enhancing-llms-with-tools), we dive into integration tests for a search and an LLM combination.
+You can consider testing as a way to ensure you have a safety net to catch problems before they happen in production.
+Monitoring is the second safety net you need to catch problems while running in production.

 {#llmops-monitoring}
 ## Monitoring and evaluation of your application

-You can consider testing as a way to ensure you have a safety net to catch problems before they happen in production.
-Monitoring is the second safety net you need to catch problems while running in production.

 There are two essential aspects to monitoring LLM solutions.
 Unsurprisingly, you must monitor for any infrastructure and technical problems with your code.
 This is more of a